StetHD/tarifa-book/usage/android.md

 }
 ```

-In addition of signing the apk, on android, you need to bump the `android:versionCode` attributes of `AndroidManifest.xml` file.
+In addition to signing the apk, on android, you need to bump the `android:versionCode`
+attribute of the `AndroidManifest.xml` file.
-Specifying an `version_code` attributes in a configuration will be reflected in the `AndroidManifest.xml` file.
+Specifying a `version_code` attributes in a configuration will be reflected in the
+`AndroidManifest.xml` file.

 ### Deploy with hockeyapp

 In order to deploy a configuration on hockeyapp, you need to add the `hockeyapp_id`
-to the given configuration. for example in a `private.json` file.
+to the given configuration.
+For example in a `private.json` file:

 ``` json
 {